-Precipitation occurs when a part of the atmosphere saturates itself with water vapor and when the right temperature comes its condenses and precipitates.
-The two processes which make the air saturated are the cooling of air molecules and the addition of water vapor.
+For example, precipitation occurs when a part of the atmosphere saturates itself with water vapour and when the right temperature comes its condenses and precipitates.
+The two processes which make the air saturated are the cooling of air molecules and the addition of water vapour.

 - Liquid water